 Affordable, Flexible, and Transfer-friendly

-Earn your Bachelor of Science degree in Elementary Education from Mayville State University on the campus of Lake Region State College in Devils Lake, ND, or on the campus of Williston State College in Williston, ND.
-This unique program provides working adults the opportunity to complete an elementary teaching degree through a combination of evening and online coursework.
+Earn your Distance/Online Bachelor of Science degree in Elementary Education from Mayville State University.
+This unique program provides working adults the opportunity to complete an elementary teaching degree through a combination of evening, synchronous (Zoom), and online coursework.

 You can remain near home, work, and family while earning a four-year degree that will open doors to exciting career opportunities.
 Please note this is NOT an entirely online program.
-You must complete some classes at an IVN site (Williston, Devils Lake, Wahpeton, Bottineau, or Mayville) or via desktop conferencing for synchronous coursework in North Dakota.
+You must complete some classes via desktop conferencing for synchronous coursework.

-For this degree, you will need to complete the Elementary Education major (including professional education courses) and a specialization or minor.
+For this degree, you will need to complete the Elementary Education major (including professional education courses) and specialization or minor.
 Specialization options include: reading, special education, and early childhood.

 Accreditation and Framework